Brandon12200/CFB-Market-Edge-Platform/docs/PROJECT_OVERVIEW.md

-# CFB Contrarian Predictor - Technical Overview
+# College Football Market Edge Platform - Technical Overview

 ## What This Is